 Click on “Update Config” to save the settings.

 Finally, we need to restart the OpenLiteSpeed service for the changes to take effect.
 Open the server page in your RunCloud dashboard and look for the “Services” option in the side menu.
-On that page, click on the “…” button next to the OpenLiteSpeed server and click “Restart”.
+On that page, click the “” button next to the OpenLiteSpeed server and “Restart”.

 After setting up the proxy config, you can visit your website.
-Go to https://example.com/ghost to configure the admin account.
-On this page, you need to enter some basic details such as the name of the site and the login details of the admin.
+To configure the admin account, go to https://example.com/ghost.
+You must enter basic details on this page, such as the site name and admin login details.

 After setting up the admin account, you can log into the Ghost dashboard and start publishing.